awslabs/aws-virtual-kubelet/README.md

 ![](docs/img/vk.png)

-See [Software Architecture](docs/SoftwareArchitecture.md) for details about the code and how it's organized.
+See [Software Architecture](docs/SoftwareArchitecture.md) for an overview of the code organization and general behavior.
+For detailed coverage of specific aspects of system/code behavior, see [implemented RFCs](docs/rfcs/implemented).

 ### Components
 <dl>